This Lincolnshire plum bread is a proper tea loaf, packed full of juicy fruit and delicious with a cup of tea.

 The great thing is that I'm now living in the heart of farmland, surrounded by abundant game and fields of vegetables in amazing soil.
 It's no wonder then, that Lincolnshire has some famous regional dishes.

-This is actually a loaf that is historically eaten at Christmas time, but now it's eaten all year round and most butcher shops and farm shops sell ready made plum bread all around Lincolnshire.
+This is actually a loaf that is historically eaten at Christmas time, but now it's eaten all year round and most butcher shops and farm shops sell ready made plum bread or plum loaf, all around Lincolnshire.

 It's perfect as a snack spread with butter or as lunch or tea, served with a slice of cheese.